Wooden fish

-A wooden fish, also known as a Chinese temple block, wooden bell, or muyu, is a type of woodblock that originated from East Asia that is used by monks and lay people in the Mahayana tradition of Buddhism.
-They are used by Buddhist ceremonies in China, Korea, Japan, Vietnam and other Asian countries.
+A wooden fish, also known as a mokugyo, Chinese temple block, wooden bell, or muyu, is a type of woodblock that originated from China that is used as a percussion instrument by monks and lay people in the Mahayana tradition of Buddhism.
+They are used in Buddhist ceremonies in China, Korea, Japan, Vietnam and other Asian countries.
 They may be referred to as a Chinese block, Korean block or, rarely, as a skull.

 Wooden fish often used in rituals usually involving the recitation of sutras, mantras, or other Buddhist texts.
 In Chan Buddhism, the wooden fish serve to maintain rhythm during chanting.
 In Pure Land Buddhism, they are used when chanting the name of Amitabha.

 Wooden fish come in many sizes and shapes, ranging from 150 mm, for laity use or sole daily practice, or to 1.2 m for usage in temples.
 Wooden fish are often (in Chinese temples) placed on the left of the altar, alongside a bell bowl, its metal percussion counterpart.
 Wooden fish often rest on a small embroidered cushion to prevent unpleasant knocking sounds caused from the fish lying on the surface of a hard table or ground, as well as to avoid damage to the instrument.

 Mythical origins

-Although the wooden fish originated in China, there are many tales associated with its invention.
+There are many tales associated with its invention.
 One Buddhist legend says that a monk went to India to acquire sutras but on his way he found the way blocked by a wide, flooded river.
 A fish offered to carry the monk across the river because it wanted to atone for a crime it had committed when it was a human.
 Its simple request was that on the monk's way to obtain sutras, he should ask the Buddha to guide the fish on a method to attain Bodhisattvahood.
 The monk agreed to the fish's request and continued his quest.
 On his return to China after 17 years with the scriptures, he came upon the flooded river.
 The same fish asked the monk if he had made the request to Buddha but the monk said he had forgotten.
 The furious fish splashed him into the river.
 A passing fisherman saved the drowning monk but all the sutras had been lost in the river.
 Filled with anger at the fish, the monk made a wooden effigy of a fish head which he beat with a wooden hammer.
 To his surprise, each time he hit the wooden fish, it made the sound of a Chinese character.
 He became so happy that he beat the wooden fish regularly.
 After a few years the monk had got back the lost scriptures he had lost to the flood from the mouth of the wooden fish.